George Brent (judge)

 George Brent Jr. (September 28, 1817 – January 6, 1881) was a justice of the Maryland Court of Appeals from 1867 to 1881.

 Born in Charles County, Maryland, to George and Matilda (Thomas) Brent, his father's ancestors (including lawyer/nun Margaret Brent) had owned land in that area of Maryland since about 1640.

-Brent represented Charles County several times in the state legislature, and was a member ot the state constitutional convention in 1850.
+Brent represented Charles County several times in the state legislature, and was a member of the state constitutional convention in 1850.
 He was "recognized as a lawyer of distinguished ability", and, as a judge, "presided over his court with much ease and decorum, his decisions showing great research and legal knowledge and acumen".
 Following a restructuting of the court in 1867, Brent was elected chief judge of the seventh circuit, and therefore a member of the court of appeals, without opposition.
 Brent served until his death of heart disease at his home in Charles County, following a lengthy illness, at the age of 63.

 Brent was married to his cousin, Catherine Merrick, with whom he had eleven children.